Global Women's Health

 In partnership with eleven other centers, institutes, and programs from UMN and beyond, we have developed a recurring women’s health webinar series to share perspectives on the intersection of disparities in global women’s health and public policy, human rights, ethics, and more.
 These seminars are meant to generate ideas for interprofessional collaboration and action.

-Learn more about our collaborators:
+Learn more about WHEEL collaborators:

 - Center of American Indian & Minority Health